If you’re thinking of applying for a car loan, it’s worth understanding how the repayments are calculated and what to look for, before going ahead.

 TIP: Whenever you are looking at small loans, say below $10,000, don’t judge the loan purely on its interest rate.
 Look at the total cost of credit as well as what features and benefits the loan has (such as flexible repayment options, no early repayment fees etc.)

 The easiest way to find out a car loan repayment is to use a calculator!
 We provide a personal loan calculator on our website so you can easily calculate what the repayments will be for all of our loan sizes and terms.

 Once you have obtained your repayment, the next essential step is to make sure you can afford the repayments.
-Why not check our our blog “Need a personal loan?
-First step, do a budget!” which provides great tips on how you can make sure you can afford a new loan.
+Why not check out our blog “Budget?
+She’ll be right!”, which provides great tips on how you can make sure you can afford a new loan.